rasikh111/k8s-gitops-pipeline/README.md

     Username: admin

     Password: (value from above)
+---

-Step 4: Create Application in Argo CD UI
+##Step 4: Create Application in Argo CD UI

     Click + New App in the Argo CD UI.